cpacker/enrollment-bot/README.md

 ## Requirements
 - The OSX or Linux terminal app / BASH
 - Python 3.x (get it [here](https://www.python.org/downloads/))
+If you have root access to your machine:
 - Python modules `mechanize` and `cookiejar`.
 Install them with:
 ```
 pip install mechanize